 So many whole wheat breads are heavy and dense, with a crust that feels like it might dislocate your jaw.
 By contrast, this recipe yields an unbelievably light and fluffy loaf, with a mild, slightly sweet flavor that is perfect for sandwiches.

 Although this bread is delicious when made with regular whole wheat flour, my secret ingredient is white whole wheat flour.
 It has an identical nutritional profile to standard whole wheat, but it is closer in texture and flavor to white flour.
 The best of both worlds!
-You can order white whole wheat flour from King Arthur Flour or Amazon, or you can buy the Trader Joe’s version (which I’m almost positive is rebranded King Arthur).
+You can order white whole wheat flour from King Arthur Flour or Amazon.
 If you have a baking supply store nearby, you’ll almost certainly find it there as well.

+Another secret ingredient?
+Vital wheat gluten.
 You can make this bread without the wheat gluten, but I strongly recommend using it.
 It helps the bread rise extra-high while also improving the elasticity and structure of the dough.
-Plus, you get to feel very subversive for adding gluten to your food while everybody else is eliminating it from their diets.
+(Plus, you get to feel like a rebel for adding gluten when everyone else is eliminating it from their diets.)
 You can buy vital wheat gluten at King Arthur and Amazon or at stores like Sprout’s or Whole Foods.
 It’s also worth checking your regular grocery store, where it’s typically shelved with Bob’s Red Mill flours.

 The vitamin C might seem like an odd ingredient, but it’s not as strange as it sounds.
 The vitamin C provides ascorbic acid, which, according to the King Arthur website, “increases the elasticity of the dough, tightening the gluten.
 It’s also believed to increase loaf volume slightly and to help the dough from slacking to the side when given a very slow rise.”
-So there you go.
-Vital wheat gluten + vitamin C and you’ve got a wonderfully fluffy, spongy bread.
+So there you have it.
+Vital wheat gluten + vitamin C and you’ve got a wonderfully fluffy, tender bread.

 The best part of this recipe is that it’s a cinch to put together.
-It does require some kneading, but it only needs one short rise.
+It does require some kneading, but it only needs one short rise, so it doesn’t require a lot of advance planning.
 The recipe yields four loaves, but it is easily halved if you want a smaller quantity.
 You might be surprised, however, by how quickly the loaves disappear.